Muneeb244/Buy_and_Sell_app/README.md

 **************************************

-Make surer to start the server given in the backend zip file by using command "node index.js".
+Make sure to start the server given in the backend zip file by using command "node index.js".

 Also change ip address in the backend/congif/development.json file and client file in the project with the ip address of your system because local system is used as server to fetch data.